Brasserie Julien: Restaurant

 The restaurant was named after the son of co-owners Cecilia Pineda Feret and Chef Philippe Feret, who was an executive chef of Windows on the World restaurant, located in New York City, and a pastry chef at Taillevent restaurant, located in Paris, France.

 The art-deco wooden decor was handmade by Chef Feret, including a replica of the elevator door of New York City's Chrysler Building.

 The 2013 edition of Zagats gave it a food rating of 18 based on 2012 data.
 The establishment closed in November 2012.

 Jazz club

-It was one of the few venues offering no-cover live music in the neighborhood, with resident jazz musician Sedric Choukroun, and notable vocalists including gospel-music artist Ayana Love and French chanteuse Floanne.
+It was one of the few venues offering no-cover live music in the neighborhood, with resident jazz musician Sedric Choukroun, and notable vocalists including gospel-music artist Ayana Love and French chanteuse Flo Ankah.